 Dominatrix and cosplayer Princess Aurora was also generous enough to give her time and effort to dress as Femdom Alice.
 She definitely looks the part.
 Her classic English looks seem to promise a wonderland of naughtiness behind her innocent gaze.

-As one last exploration of the Femdom Alice look, I commissioned Restrained Elegance to produce a custom set featuring the stunning model Chloe Toy.
+I commissioned Restrained Elegance to produce a custom set featuring the stunning model Chloe Toy.
 This studio’s main emphasis is on bondage but they had just the right setting for what I was imagining and a great portfolio of previous work so I worked out a little plan – in sketches of course – of what I wanted to see.

 The pivotal moment comes when Alice, having dressed in gloves and boots from an old chest, admires herself in a mirror and then is sucked into mirror-land, where everything is reversed and she is forced to become a bound barefoot submissive .
 At that point I let the studio have free rein to photograph however they wished.

 I was very pleased with the results.
 You can buy this set here or join the wonderful member site Restrained Elegance to see this and many other bondage sets.